Baker Square Dance Council

-For those of you who may be interested in getting started in square dancing, we have a flier (pdf document) which you can download from the "Fliers" page which has some information about square dancing and lessons.
+For those of you who may be interested in getting started in square dancing, we have a brochure (pdf document) that you can download from the "Fliers" page which has current information about square dance and lessons.
 Also, be sure to see our lessons page, which lists the current dates and times for lessons offered by the square dance clubs in the Mt.
 Baker Square Dance Council.
 Also see You2CanDance.com or watch a square dance demonstration video.

 "All Around Dancer" Fun Dangle